 it’s important to read aloud to your kindergartners several times during the day — to build brain development, language, and social skills; to share narrative and informational tests, to expand a child’s world, to spark curiosity, and to teach new concepts.
+You don’t have to read aloud at bedtime.
+Try reading to your kids or students at breakfast or any time throughout the day!

 What about Early Reader Books for Kindergarten?